altaysimsek/kafesium-client/README.md

 # CS2 Arena

-CS2 Arena, Counter-Strike 2 oyuncuları için geliştirilmiş bir turnuva ve eşleşme platformudur.
-Steam entegrasyonu ile kolay giriş yapabilir, turnuvalara katılabilir ve diğer oyuncularla rekabet edebilirsiniz.
+CS2 Arena is a tournament and matchmaking platform developed for Counter-Strike 2 players.
+You can easily log in with Steam integration, join tournaments, and compete with other players.

-## Özellikler
+## Features

-- 🎮 Steam ile kolay giriş
+- 🎮 Easy login with Steam
-- 🏆 Turnuva sistemi
+- 🏆 Tournament system
-- 👥 Takım oluşturma ve yönetme
+- 👥 Team creation and management
-- 📊 Liderlik tablosu
+- 📊 Leaderboard
-- 🎯 Eşleşme sistemi
+- 🎯 Matchmaking system
-- 🌐 Modern ve responsive tasarım
+- 🌐 Modern and responsive design

-## Teknolojiler
+## Technologies

 - **Frontend:**
   - Next.js 14